GT-IDEaS/SkillsWorkshop2017/Week05/README.md

   Notice the outputs.
 Now, insert a pragma in `assignment2.cc` to parallelize the loop.
 This should only require one line of code.
 Recompile and run the program.
 How well is the loop parallelized?
 Now, tweak the `ITERATIONS` and `WORK_TIME` variables at the top of `assignment2.cc` and re-evaluate the performance.
 You should be able to get very good speedups!
-Include a speedup plot of this program in your writeup.
+Briefly discuss your analysis and include a speedup plot of this program in your writeup.

 3. Assignment 3 is nearly identical to Assignment 2, but the work of the loop is severely non-uniform.
   First, go into `assignment3.cc` and try to understand how the work is changing for each iteration of the loop.